Accuracy and precision: Common technical definition

-Quantification
+Quantification and applications

 In industrial instrumentation, accuracy is the measurement tolerance, or transmission of the instrument and defines the limits of the errors made when the instrument is used in normal operating conditions.

 Ideally a measurement device is both accurate and precise, with measurements all close to and tightly clustered around the true value.
 The accuracy and precision of a measurement process is usually established by repeatedly measuring some traceable reference standard.
 Such standards are defined in the International System of Units (abbreviated SI from French: Système international d'unités) and maintained by national standards organizations such as the National Institute of Standards and Technology in the United States.

 This also applies when measurements are repeated and averaged.
 In that case, the term standard error is properly applied: the precision of the average is equal to the known standard deviation of the process divided by the square root of the number of measurements averaged.
 Further, the central limit theorem shows that the probability distribution of the averaged measurements will be closer to a normal distribution than that of individual measurements.

 With regard to accuracy we can distinguish: